rasmusfreund/bioinf-prog-course/book/chapters/05_the_order_of_events.md

 ```

 #### Exercise
+Make a puzzle exericise, like the two previous ones, for a fellow student.

+#### Exercise
 Remind yourself of the different types of Python values you know.
 E.g. one of them is integer (`int`).
 Make a list.

 #### Exercise {#sec:type_coercion}

 You already know about several types of data values in Python.
 Two of them are integers called `int`, and decimal numbers (or floating points) called `float`.
 When you use an operator like `+` or `>` it produces a value.
 No matter what you put on either side of `>` in it produces a boolean value (`bool`), `True` or `False`.
-For other operators what type of value that is produced depends on which values the operator work on.
+For other operators the type of value produced depends on which values the operator works on.
 Try this and see if you print an integer or a float (`8` or `8.0`):

 ```python
 x = 4